CyberCorps® Scholarship for Service (SFS) Program

 - Students in their junior years will also be considered.

 - Students from the University of New Haven, as well as external applicants accepted into the M.S. degree in Cybersecurity and Networks are also eligible for 2 years of support to complete their MS degrees in Cybersecurity and Networks.

 - Must be able to demonstrate evidence of being able to obtain a Security Clearance.

 - Must be a United States Citizen or US Permanent Resident.

 - Must have and continue to maintain at least a 3.25 cumulative GPA (evaluated every semester).

-> - If accepted, the applicant commits to working for a government agency for a term equal to the number of years that the scholarship was awarded.
+- If accepted, the applicant commits to working for an executive branch of the federal government for a term equal to the number of years that the scholarship was awarded

->

-> Students funded under this program incur the following obligations:
+Students funded under this program incur the following obligations: